PaulKinlan/paul.kinlan.me/content/2015-09-29-meta-platforms.markdown

 * Performance - everything should be instant
 * Frictionless engagement - take the link and give user value
 * Presence on the device - make apps feel like apps.
+* Payments - it is a mess at the moment and we have no tie to the platform tools that other meta-platforms have.

 For the future of app platforms, especially around messaging platforms, I am not sure what the future holds.

 I have more thoughts that I will share in upcoming posts.

+__Edit: October 2nd, fixed speelings and added added point about payments__